 Service.
 I was maitre d' in a traditional Moroccan restaurant in Boulder for ten years.
 Working there I discovered a gift for service I never knew I had.
 Serving made me come alive in a way I'd never been before.
 Religious notions about service to god seemed ridiculous to me.
 If there is a god it can serve itself.
 God don't need service, people do.
 I didn't know it at the time but Leela had put me in Mataam Fez so I could develop a neglected side of me.
-Service is an act of love.
+Service is an act of surrender.
 My love life was dreadful.
 I'd had lots of lovers and done very little loving.
 I'd been an asshole to my girlfriends.
 I just missed becoming an asshole for life in Tallahassee.
 Moving to Boulder saved my ass for better uses.
 My job at The Fez had another sweet gift for me.
 It gave me an ironclad excuse to miss toasting circles.

 I should back up here.
 I moved to Boulder from Tallahassee in 1979 to study holistic healing.
 That was going to be my new career, a holistic healer, and I was psyched.
 I came to study with TH, who taught Harmonizing, an integrated, customizable healing system.
 He had promoed it at our healing arts fair in Tallahassee.
 I was enthusiastic about becoming a practitioner.
 That was the story and that's how it went at first.
 I joined the practitioner group and set to work, studying hard to catch up.
 I was most behind on muscle testing so I got private lessons from Doña, a practitioner.
 I promptly fell in love with her, which was a no-no. That one of the key ways I never fit in with life in Boulder.